Floating license administration

 Table of content

 We will walk through a fictional but realistic example with screenshots.
 You can also try this process yourself: follow this link.
-Contact our staff to get the user name and password to examine the site.
+Contact our staff to get the username and password to examine the site.

 Floating license server